Photo from Unsplash

 Morning

-Today you may be upon the summit of the mount of God but He who has put you there—must keep you there, or you will sink far more speedily than you dream.
-Your mountain only stands firm when He settles it in its place; if He hides His face, you will soon be troubled.
-If the Savior should see fit, there is not a window through which you see the light of heaven, which He could not darken in an instant.
-Joshua bade the sun stand still but Jesus can shroud it in total darkness.
-He can withdraw the joy of your heart, the light of your eyes, and the strength of your life.
-In His hand your comforts lie and at His will they can depart from you.
+Today you may stand on the mountain of God, but the One who placed you there must keep you there, or you will fall faster than you think.
+Your stability only comes from Him—if He hides His face, you will be troubled.
+Every window through which you see heaven’s light could be darkened by Him in an instant.
+Joshua commanded the sun to stand still, but Jesus can shroud it in darkness.
+He can take away the joy of your heart, the light of your eyes, and the strength of your life.
+Your comforts are in His hands, and they will depart if He wills it.

 Evening

-David in this Psalm, was exceedingly sorrowful; he wrote, “I am like an owl in the desert, like a lonely owl in a far-off wilderness.
+In this psalm, David was deeply sorrowful.
+He wrote, “I am like an owl in the desert, like a lonely owl in a far-off wilderness.
 I lie awake, lonely as a solitary bird on the roof.”
-The only way in which he could comfort himself, was in the reflection that God would arise, and have mercy upon Zion; though he was sad—yet Zion should prosper; however low his own estate—yet Zion should arise.
+The only way he could find comfort was by remembering that God would arise and show mercy to Zion.
+Though David was sad, he found solace in the knowledge that Zion would prosper.
+No matter how low his own circumstances were, Zion’s future brought him hope.

-Christian man! learn to comfort yourself in God’s gracious dealing towards the church.
-That which is so dear to your Master, should it not be dear above all else to you?
-What though your way is dark—can you not gladden your heart with the triumphs of His cross, and the spread of His truth?
-Our own personal troubles are forgotten while we look, not only upon what God has done, and is doing for Zion but on the glorious things He will yet do for His church.
+Christian, learn to comfort yourself by reflecting on God’s goodness toward His Church.
+What is dear to your Lord should be dear to you above all else.
+Even if your own path is dark, can’t you find joy in the triumphs of His cross and the spread of His truth?
+Your personal troubles will fade when you consider not only what God has done and is doing for Zion, but what He will continue to do for His Church.

-Try this formula, O believer, whenever you are sad of heart and in heaviness of spirit—forget yourself and your little concerns, and seek the welfare and prosperity of Zion.
-When you bend your knee in prayer to God, limit not your petition to the narrow circle of your own life, tried though it is but send out your longing prayers for the church’s prosperity, “Pray for the peace of Jerusalem,” and your own soul shall be refreshed!
+Try this, believer, whenever your heart is heavy and your spirit is low—take your focus off yourself and your own concerns, and turn your attention to the welfare and prosperity of Zion.
+When you kneel in prayer, don’t limit your requests to your own needs, pressing though they may be.
+Lift up your prayers for the Church’s prosperity, “Pray for the peace of Jerusalem,” and your own soul will be refreshed!